Victoria Zdrok

 Victoria Zdrok Wilson (born March 3, 1973) is an American pornographic film actress, author, and model.
 She was Playboy's Playmate for October 1994.
-In June 2002 she became Penthouse magazine's Pet of the Month, later being chosen as their 2004 Penthouse Pet of the Year.
-Zdrok is also a non-practicing attorney, a clinical psychologist and sex therapist.
+In June 2002 she became Penthouse magazine's Pet of the Month, and was later chosen as their 2004 Penthouse Pet of the Year.
+Zdrok is also a non-practicing attorney, as well as a clinical psychologist and sex therapist.

 Early life and education

 Zdrok was born on March 3, 1973, in Kyiv, then the capital of the Ukrainian Soviet Socialist Republic.

 After immigrating to the United States, Zdrok did her undergraduate studies at West Chester University, obtained her J.D. from Villanova University School of Law, and her Ph.D. in psychology from Drexel University.

 Modeling career

 Zdrok was crowned Philadelphia's "Best Beauty" in August 1994.
 In October of the same year, she became a Playboy centerfold as "Victoria Nika Zdrok".

 Zdrok appeared in Penthouse as their June 2002 Pet of the Month.
 In 2004, she was named Penthouse Pet of the Year.
 She is the second centerfold, after Linn Thomas, to be both a Playboy Playmate and a Penthouse Pet.